Keng-Sahachart/jQuery-Multiple-Highlight-plugin/README.md

 Highlight plugin For jQuery fork From Johann Burkard's JavaScript text higlighting jQuery plugin

 because original Johann Burkard's Highlight plugin It's can use for one word , I am edit this plugin for multiple word and difference color for word.

+this plugin edit from V3

+thank you for Johann Burkard.